 We celebrate diversity everywhere and support a variety of employee groups throughout the world.
-These range from our growing women's networks such as Spirited Women in the UK, US, South Africa and Hungary to our Asian and African heritage groups and LGBT networks.
+These range from our women's network Spirited Women, to our Asian and African heritage groups, our Race, Ethnicity and Cultural Heritage group REACH, our LGBT+ Rainbow networks and our INC group which runs a yearly inclusivity week.
 We believe everyone has a vital contribution to make to our story and we want all our people to feel part of it.

 Beyond industry standards

 Diversity and inclusion is enshrined in our Global Human Rights Policy (PDF 592KB).
 Every employee and person we work with is entitled to human rights without discrimination.

 In all aspects of employment, we treat employees justly according to their abilities to meet the requirements of the role.
 We will not discriminate based on factors such as race, religion, colour, ethnicity, national origin, disability, sexual orientation, gender, gender identity, gender expression or marital status.

 However, our commitment goes beyond industry standards and policies.
 We are one of the few FTSE 100 companies to have made diversity and inclusion a business priority while all our markets have built-in diversity and inclusion plans within their talent and organisation strategies.
 These plans are supported by robust governance, with direct oversight and responsibility from the HR Director and Managing Director in each market.